 Can I use different grading scales for different careers?

 No. All careers in a SkillsDB organization use the same grading scale.
-The grading scale is configured once at the organization level under Settings > Grading Scale Settings and applies universally.
+The grading scale is configured once at the organization level under Company > Settings > Grading Scale and applies universally.
 If your organization needs different proficiency labels for different departments, consider using the Extra Description field on each grade level to provide additional context.

 Who can see manager grades?